bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chebyshev.md

 * A number of famous mathematicians were taught by Chebyshev and gave a descriptions of him as a lecturer.
 * The first quote we give is by Lyapunov who attended lectures by Chebyshev in the 1870s.
 * Let us quote from a lecture given by Chebyshev in 1856 where he explained how he saw the interaction of the pure and applied sides of mathematics.
-* As to Chebyshev's personal life, he never married and lived alone in a large house with ten rooms.
-* Chebyshev often met her and her husband in Rudakovo at the home of his sister Nadiejda.
 * Chebyshev retired from his professorship at St Petersburg University in 1882; he had been appointed to this particular post 22 years earlier.

 Born 16 May 1821, Okatovo, Kaluga Region, Russia.
 Died 8 December 1894, St Petersburg, Russia.